tasmota/docs/docs/Bluetooth.md

 Most of the „older“ BT-sensor-devices use unencrypted messages, which can be read by all kinds of BLE-devices or even a NRF24L01.
 The big advantage is the power efficiency as no active bi-directional connection has to be established.
 This is therefore the preferred option, if technically possible (= for the supported sensors).

-With the arrival of the (cheap) LYWSD03 came the problem of encrypted data in MiBeacons, which to date has only been successfully decrypted in open source projects in a quite complicated way (getting the 16-byte-key with 3rd-party-software while pairing the device with the original Xiaomi Apps).
+With the arrival of "newer" sensors came the problem of encrypted data in MiBeacons, which can be decrypted in Tasmota in a quite complicated way (getting the 16-byte-key with 3rd-party-software while pairing the device with the original Xiaomi Apps).
-At least the device allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services.
+At least the LYWSD03 allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services.
 This is more power hungry than the passive reading of BLE advertisements.
+Other sensors like the MJYD2S are not usable without the "bind_key".

 #### Working principle of both Tasmota drivers (>8.2.0.1)

 The idea is to provide drivers with as many automatic functions as possible.
 Besides the hardware setup, there are zero or very few things to configure.
 The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
 A part of the MAC will be added to the name as a suffix.
 All sensors are treated as if they are physically connected to the ESP8266 device.
+For motion and remote control sensors MQTT-messages will be published in (nearly) real time.